-If you’ve struggled with health, you’ve likely worked to keep your mindset straight that healing is even possible for you.
-I know I have.
+If you’ve struggled with health, you’ve likely worked hard to keep your mindset straight that healing is even still possible.
+I did.
 I was newly married, sitting on the stairs leading up to the 2nd floor of our then bungalow home, and incredibly sad.
 The room at the top of the stairs was for our baby.
 Except we had no baby.
-Instead, we had multiple losses – miscarriages – and I felt like a mess, with little hope life would work out my way – holding a child to love.
+Instead, we had multiple losses – miscarriages.
+I felt like a mess, with little hope life would work out my way – holding a child to love.

-If you’re fighting to keep your head above water on your healing journey, keep reading.
+If you’re fighting to keep your head above water on your healing journey, I got you.
 Within every mess is a message.
-Discovering yours can lighten the load and make you feel a heck of a lot happier as you heal.
+After reading this post, you’ll gain three ways to uncover the message within your health mess and truly heal.

-Sitting on those stairs leading up to the baby’s room, one of my high school best friends, Blair, called me on the phone.
+Sitting on those stairs leading up to the baby’s room, one of my high school besties, Blair, called me on the phone.
 “I’m sad,” I said.
-We had recently heard that our mutual high school bestie was pregnant with her second child.
-“What kind of sad?” she replied “Like…you have a bottle of vodka in your hand, sad?
+We had recently heard that our mutual best friend was pregnant with her second child.
+“What kind of sad?” she replied.
+“Like…you have a bottle of vodka in your hand, sad?
 Or devouring chocolate, sad?
-Or, …” I can’t remember the other sadness scenarios she gave me, but it made me laugh, and I instantly felt heard and understood.
+Or, …” I can’t remember the other sad scenarios she gave me, but it made me laugh, and I instantly felt heard and understood.

-It’s common for people to isolate themselves when they’re experiencing difficulty in life.
-I know as a newlywed struck with multiple miscarriages, that was my go-to response.
+It’s common for people to isolate themselves when experiencing difficulty in life.
+As a newlywed struck with multiple miscarriages, I know that that was my go-to response.
 Just keep it all in.
 “I’ll figure this out.”
 But, healing doesn’t happen alone.
-We heal through connection.
-I witnessed that two decades later as a guest speaker for an infertility group.
-As each of us shared a part of ourselves through our story, we magnified the gratitude for being able to share our pain (lessen the burden we’re carrying) with someone else who gets it.
+We heal together – through vulnerability.
+I witnessed such healing two decades later as a guest speaker for an infertility group.
+As we shared our personal stories, we magnified gratitude for being in this together – lessening the burden each of us carried from lack and loss.

-As Brené Brown says, “vulnerability is the birthplace of love, belonging, joy, courage, empathy, and creativity.
-If we want greater clarity…vulnerability is the path.”
-We are each other’s messengers.
-Is it possible the person you share your mess with is the person who directs you to another who can help you heal?
+“Vulnerability is the birthplace of love, belonging, joy, courage, empathy, and creativity.
+If we want greater clarity…vulnerability is the path.” – Brené Brown

 With a quiet mind, you’ll be amazed at what Divine messages you’ll sense.
-You’ll see them, you’ll hear them, you’ll feel them, and somehow you’ll know them.
+You’ll see them, you’ll hear them, you’ll feel them, and with certainty, you’ll know them.
 If you’re curious how I quiet my mind for clarity, check out Step 5 from my FREE Vibrant Health Guide.